marlonShawDEV/workForceHousing/src/styleguide/index_grid.md

 ## Incomplete Rows

 In order to work around browsers' different rounding behaviors, Foundation will float the last column in a row to the right so the edge aligns.
 If your row doesn't have a count that adds up to 12 column, you can tag the last column with a class of `.end` in order to override that behavior.
-Alternatively, you can set the `$grid-column-align-edge` variable to `false` to turn off this behavior entirely.

 ```html
 <div class="row">